djalilldjo/cloudsimplus-dcoa-ts/README.md

 To optimize mapping time execution speed and save massive amounts of CLI output, the `CloudSim Plus` runtime logs are turned off by default (`Log.setLevel(Level.OFF)`).

 All generated output is saved to standard CSV files in the project root.
-The Python script `finalize_results.py` can then be run to synthesize `summary_by_algorithm.csv` and format the findings for plotting.
+The Python script plot.py can then be run to generate the final plots from the findings.